• LGBTQI+ person

 How to change the name on your birth certificate

 Birth certificates are issued and regulated at a state and territory level.
-This means that the approach to changing the recorded name on your birth certificate will depend on the process used by that state or territory’s Registry of Births, Deaths and Marriages (which issues and regulates birth certificates).
+This means that the approach to changing the recorded name on your bird certificate will depend on the process used by that state or territory’s Registry of Births, Deaths and Marriages (which is the government agency responsible for issuing and regulating birth certificates).

 Does age matter?